 The Opportunity Partnership Program provides industry mentors that offer relevant job experience to students participating in the Opportunity Grant program.

-The Workforce Board administers the Opportunity Partnership Program by issuing grants to Workforce Development Councils who then work with area colleges and local businesses to connect students with industry mentors.
+The Workforce Board administers the Opportunity Partnership Program by issuing grants to Workforce Development Councils who then work with area colleges and local businesses to connect students with industry mentors and/or internships.
 The Workforce Board also measures the impact of the pilot program on training, retention, completion, and transition to employment.
 The intent is to test whether these Workforce Development Council-brokered activities have a positive impact for students, and whether the model should be expanded.

 Opportunity Grant, Partnership legislative background